alperduzgun/warden-core/temp/session-start.md

 ## 🎯 Mission
 Migrate Warden from C# to Python while preserving functionality and improving maintainability.

+## ⚠️ CRITICAL PRINCIPLE: WARDEN IS A REPORTER, NOT A CODE MODIFIER

+**Warden NEVER modifies code automatically!**
+- ✅ Warden analyzes code
+- ✅ Warden detects issues
+- ✅ Warden generates reports with suggestions
+- ❌ Warden does NOT auto-fix code
+- ❌ Warden does NOT modify source files
+- ❌ Warden does NOT apply patches

+**LLM Usage:**
+- LLM can provide better descriptions/explanations
+- LLM can suggest fixes (as text recommendations)
+- LLM does NOT generate modified code
+- Final decision is ALWAYS with the developer

 ---

 ## 📁 Critical Paths